phal-nx/SoundcloudRater/README.md

 Written in Python 3.4

-To use, sudo pip3 install Twython and sudo pip3 install soundcloud
+To use, sudo pip3 install Twython and sudo pip3 install soundcloud as well as sudo pip3 install NLTK

 TODO:
 =====